Tony Del Monaco

-Antonio Del Monaco, better known as Tony Del Monaco (27 December 1935 – 27 May 1993), was an Italian pop singer, and actor.
+Antonio "Tony" Del Monaco (27 December 1935 – 27 May 1993) was an Italian pop singer, and actor.

 Biography

-Del Monaco was born in the city of Sulmona in Abruzzo, Italy.
+Del Monaco was born in the city of Sulmona in Abruzzo.
 He started in show business as an actor, appearing in the 1961 musical comedy L'adorabile Giulio (The adorable Julio), starring Carlo Dapporto and Delia Scala.
 In 1965, he performed on the TV show Campioni a Campione (Champions at Campione) the song "Vita Mia" ("My life"), which he'd composed and which entered the Italian pop charts.